Everything You Wanted To Know About Natural Emulsifiers

 natural emulsifiers 101 cosmetic formulator's guide

 An oil-in-water (O/W) emulsifier disperses fine droplets of oil through an aqueous base.
 These O/W emulsions tend to be more liquid, such as milk or a skin cleansing lotion.
 A water-in-oil (W/O) emulsion disperses ultra-fine droplets of water throughout the fatty base ingredients.
 These emulsions tend to be quite thick and greasy.
-We often see that many of our students at Formula Botanica prefer O/W emulsions possibly because they are quite similar to conventional lotions and creams.
+We often see that many of our students at Formula Botanica prefer O/W emulsions possibly because they are similar to conventional lotions and creams.

-Your choice of natural emulsifier is a personal preference but you need to consider many other factors, such as those we cover in these guides:
+Your choice of natural emulsifier is a personal preference, but you need to consider many other factors, such as those we cover in these guides:

 Learn how to choose the best emulsifier for your organic cosmetic formulation – the key 17 points to consider before choosing an emulsifier.
 This is a must-read before you choose an emulsifier, and a resource to return to.